mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 ## Part 1: Essential Interactions
 ### Use Case 1: Web-Based Admin Console
+#### Overview
-**Overview:** Keycloak provides a web-based Admin Console for administrators (human interaction) to manage realms, users, roles, clients, identity brokering, and other security configurations.
+Keycloak provides a web-based Admin Console for administrators (human interaction) to manage realms, users, roles, clients, identity brokering, and other security configurations.

-### Use Case
+#### Use Case
 blah blah

 #### Use Case Diagram